MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/walkthrough-web-application-python.md

 ![Enable Bing Ads access](media/pythonsdk-examplewebapp-enablebingadsaccess.png "Enable Bing Ads access")

 ## <a name="requirements"></a>Prerequisites
 To complete this tutorial, you need an Azure account.
 (You can [sign up for a free trial](http://azure.microsoft.com/pricing/free-trial/)).
-You can complete this tutorial and deploy locally without an Azure website, and the application will work with the deprecated *UserName* and *Password* credentials.
 To authenticate a Microsoft account for a web application using OAuth, you must deploy to a server with a publicly accessible DNS, for example an Azure website.

 If you want to get started with [Azure App Service](http://azure.microsoft.com/services/app-service/) before signing up for an account, go to [https://tryappservice.azure.com/](https://tryappservice.azure.com/), where you can immediately create a short-lived starter site for free.
 Before kicking off the short-lived starter site, to maximize your time experiencing Azure you should first complete the tutorial steps to deploy on your local machine.